25 Creative Hobbies to Try When You Feel Overwhelmed

 17. Character Design

 Design a character.
 What do they look like?
-What is their deal?
+What's their deal?
 What are they afraid of, what do they collect, and what would they order at a coffee shop?

-Character design is one of those creative hobbies that can absorb an entire afternoon without you noticing.
-It is imaginative, low-stakes, and quietly empowering because you are making all the decisions.
+Character design can absorb an entire afternoon without you noticing.
+It's imaginative, low-stakes, and quietly empowering because you're making all the decisions.
 Nothing can go wrong.
 You are the rules.

 18. Tracing Art